uacsc343spring2020/assignments/PM1.md

 Each observation report should be in a separate sub-section with the title of the form `Observation #? - Description`.
 Like the interviews, the description should differentiate the observations.
-If the observation was done off of a video, a link to the video should be provided next to a bolded, green `Source:`.
+If the observation was done off of a video, a link to the video should be provided next to a bolded, blue `Source:`.

 All Observations content should be under the Section Header `Observation`.